arangodb/arangodb/Documentation/Books/AQL/Functions/Geo.md

 `GEO_MULTIPOLYGON(polygons) → geoJson`

 Construct a GeoJSON MultiPolygon.
-Needs at least two Polygons in an array.
+Needs at least two Polygons inside.
 See [GEO_POLYGON()](#geopolygon) for the rules of Polygon construction.

-- **polygons** (array): array of polygons
+- **polygons** (array): array of arrays of array of longitude/latitude pairs
 - returns **geoJson** (object|null): a valid GeoJSON MultiPolygon

 MultiPolygon comprised of a simple Polygon and a Polygon with hole: